Use this function to write an event.

 Registration handle of the provider.
 The handle comes from EventRegister.

-Metadata that identifies the event to write.
+A descriptor that contains the metadata that identifies the event to write.
 For details, see EVENT_DESCRIPTOR.

 Number of EVENT_DATA_DESCRIPTOR structures in UserData.
 The maximum number is 128.

 The event data to write.
 Allocate a block of memory that contains one or more EVENT_DATA_DESCRIPTOR structures.
 Set this parameter to NULL if UserDataCount is zero.
 The data must be in the order specified in the manifest.

 Returns ERROR_SUCCESS if successful or one of the following values on error.

 ||One or more of the parameters is not valid.|

 ||The registration handle of the provider is not valid.|

 ||The event size is larger than the allowed maximum (64k - header).|

 ||The session buffer size is too small for the event.|

 ||Occurs when filled buffers are trying to flush to disk, but disk IOs are not happening fast enough.
 This happens when the disk is slow and event traffic is heavy.
 Eventually, there are no more free (empty) buffers and the event is dropped.|